 And there is one more benefit that I especially appreciated as the leader of the group.
 I experienced how each of my colleagues participated with each other.
 It added to my understanding of how each functioned as a therapist and as a person.
 There were a few cases where what I learned was not positive and became the basis for conversations about what was going on for them.
 And in one or two of those situations, this led to the realization that a parting of ways was best for all.
 That of course was not the goal of these group times, but I was grateful for the chance to observe how each person interacted with the others.
 That understanding came largely through these groups.

 We found that the size of the groups eventually did matter.
 Deeper sharing was possible even in a group as large as twelve or fourteen.
 But when we got much larger than that, the sharing process got too long.
 We experimented in our largest office with its twenty-two clinicians and learned more about what does not work than what does.

 Dividing our group of twenty-two into smaller groups did not revive the spirit we once had.
 It took time.
 Some small groups did better than others.
 And we have learned that some will be disappointed at the losses.
-For now we are varying formats by doing some things in a large group; some in smaller groups of five to seven.
-While some things seem to work some of the time, the jury is still out as to whether we can maintain the community feel we have always had with a larger group.
-I’ll update as things become clearer.
+In response to the losses, we tried varying formats by doing some things in a large group; some in smaller groups of five to seven.
+We divided into interest groups for part of our time together.

 There is no doubt that largeness changes things permanently.
 Yet there are some good replacements that help maintain a community of clinicians.

 For more on how size affects a practice, see: Most hazardous practice size?
 Ten people.

 Really being a community of clinicians